A child can be cured of cancer and still not be well.

 Roughly 80 percent of children diagnosed with medulloblastoma—the most common malignant brain tumor in children—are cured.
 But the treatment that typically includes surgery, chemotherapy and radiation used to kill the cancer growing in a child’s still-developing brain itself often causes life-long damage.

 “The problem with current treatments is that most of those children are pretty severely neurologically devastated afterwards.
-They are ‘cured’, but not really,” says Dr. Robert C. Castellino, a pediatric hematology/oncology specialist and researcher at the Aflac Cancer Center and Blood Disorders Service of Children’s Healthcare of Atlanta, as well as, Assistant Professor of Pediatrics with Emory University School of Medicine.
+They are ‘cured’, but not really,” says Dr. Robert C. Castellino, a pediatric hematology/oncology specialist and researcher at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, as well as, Assistant Professor of Pediatrics with Emory University School of Medicine.

 Many survivors of medulloblastoma, a tumor that develops at the back of the brain, need assistance with activities of daily living such as feeding, bathing and dressing.
 This means that, often, there are no ballet recitals, no homerun trots at Little League baseball games.